The highest occurring accidents for HGV and haulage drivers – and how to avoid them.

 It’s tempting to drive over the limit on motorways, especially if you’ve been stuck in traffic and are running late.
 But it’s worth remembering that over 50% of motorway fatalities involve HGVs.
 Don’t risk becoming a statistic.

-Increased speed limits on rural roads are predicted to see a rise in accidents.
+Increased speed limits on rural roads are predicted to see a rise in accidents and car wreck in general.
 Always remember that the legal limit is the absolute maximum, for which it’s only safe to drive on quiet, straight stretches.
 Narrow roads, bends and bad weather all require more care – and much less speed.

 As an HGV or haulage driver, you have your own and other people’s lives in your hands every day.